dfkaye/fluent-comparators/README.md

 # fluent-comparators
-fluent dsl comparators (eq, gt, lt, gte, lte) for numbers, strings and booleans ~ based on idea at https://gist.github.com/dfkaye/ca8d518aaab092df4681
+fluent javascript dsl comparators (eq, gt, lt, gte, lte) for numbers, strings and booleans ~ based on idea at https://gist.github.com/dfkaye/ca8d518aaab092df4681

 like this:  `path.to.value.eq(someValue) // true or false, depending`